Early careers

 Online assessment

 Successful candidates are invited to take our online assessment.
 This blended assessment includes situational judgement, and verbal and numerical reasoning.
 Our tests are potential based, so we don’t require any prior legal knowledge or work experience.
-These tests are untimed and include a range of scenarios you might encounter as a trainee, for which you will be asked to select a response.
+These tests include a range of scenarios you might encounter as a trainee, for which you will be asked to select a response.
 Candidates, whether successful or not, will receive a feedback report after completing the assessment.

 The assessment doesn’t have to be completed in one sitting, so you can save your progress and return later.